0xsyr0/dittobytes/README.md

     ├── tests/                          # C-code files used for feature testing.
     │   ├── [feature-test].c
     │   └── ...
-    └── transpilers/                    # The LLVM plugins that act as polymorphic engine.
+    └── transpilers/                    # The LLVM plugins that act as metamorphic engine.
         ├── intermediate/
         │   └── src/
         │       ├── IntermediateTranspiler.cpp